Durham, New Hampshire

 Durham is a town in Strafford County, New Hampshire, United States.
 The population was 15,490 at the 2020 census, up from 14,638 at the 2010 census.
-Durham is home to the University of New Hampshire.
+The University of New Hampshire (UNH) is located in Durham.

 The primary settlement in the town, where 11,147 people resided at the 2020 census, is defined by the U.S. Census Bureau as the Durham census-designated place (CDP) and includes the densely populated portion of the town centered on the intersection of New Hampshire Route 108 and Main Street, which includes the university that dominates the town.